 It’s beautiful to see all the temples and learn more about this peaceful religion.
 The Thai also believe in karma.
 When doing good deeds, good things will happen.

-The color of the royal family is yellow because every day of the week has a color and the day the king was born is yellow.
+The colour of the royal family is yellow because every day of the week has a colour and the day the king was born is yellow.